CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 - If you don’t plan it well, you may not have social life |
 - Often, it’s hard to remember: which day today? |
 - Rather difficult to explain it in laymen term |
+- Careful, socialize with your neighborhood: or they may suspicious of what you actually do |

 ---